Curbside Find: 1973 AMC Matador Sedan – How Come You’re Still Around?

 So, despite an early uptick, the Matador didn’t do much of a killing in the marketplace, with a good number of units sold to fleets—the way most seem to remember them.
 A questionable restyle arrived in ’74, again debuting to good numbers and dropping quickly after.

-We know that AMC had spread itself too thin since the mid-’60s in its pursuit of matching the Big Three segment by segment.
+We know that AMC had spread itself too thin since the mid-’60s in its pursuit of matching the Big Three toe to toe.
 By the early ’70s, the company’s lineup was a most curious thing, thanks to the designs created under VP of styling Dick Teague’s unsteady guidance.
 The products were either clean and tasteful, like the Hornet.
 Occasionally exciting, like the early Javelin and AMX.
 Or oddly quirky, like the Gremlin.

 One last tendency was evident in the Matador due to constrained finances and the company’s preference for sensible packaging.
 In ’71, the year the model was first launched to the market bullring, the car arrived sporting the contradicting hallmarks of any non-compact AMC product: oddly generic and familiar, and yet with tiny detailing bits that seemed desperate to make an impression.

-Anyway, let’s check out this surviving Matador in civilian guise.
+Let’s check out a bit closer this surviving Matador in civilian guise.
 This being an AMC product, there are a few elements of alienness that we must address.
 Like the pieces of aluminum trim, the opening door levers, and the vertically-arranged radio.

 Elements that say: “Look, I’m Kenosha different!”